ambientelivre/flowable-ambiente-livre-custom/README.md

 # flowable-ambiente-livre-custom
 Samples of Custom Actions Flowable

-## Autehtication Custom
+## Authentication Custom
- Samples of Autentications Flowable
+ Samples of Authentications Flowable

 ### Authentication with PHP Aplications and Flowable Apps.
  Sample with PHP Connect for Flowable.